PabloK/Zodiac/readme.md

 * Activate the extension by ticking the checkbox.

 ###Limitations
 Because of chrome sync limitations the app can maximally store 92 days of entries and maximally 20 time-boxes per day.
-After 92 days data the oldest day data will start being removed.
+After 92 days data the oldest data will be forgotten.

 ###License
 The MIT License (MIT)